Boston, MA, Colleges with Graphic Design Programs

 Bachelor of Arts in Graphic Design

-This program requires completion of 121 credits.
-Major courses cover drawing, design, typography and photography.
-Additional coursework includes topics in packaging design, presentation graphics and photo imaging.
+This program requires the completion of 33 credit hours in graphic design courses.
+Major courses cover drawing, design, studio art and photography.
 Students also complete general education classes, such as social science, literature, mathematics and laboratory science.

 Other School Options

-Students in the Boston area can pursue a graphic design education at Boston University, which offers a Bachelor of Fine Arts and a Master of Fine Arts program in graphic design less than 4 miles from the downtown area.
-Another option, Lasell College, has a graphic design program within 12 miles from downtown Boston.
-Finally, Curry College, offers a four-year program in graphic design, and the school is located less than 20 miles from the downtown area.
+Students in the Boston area can pursue a graphic design education at Boston University, which offers a Bachelor of Fine Arts and a Master of Fine Arts program in graphic design less than two miles from the downtown area.
+Another option, Lasell College, has a graphic design program within 10 miles from downtown Boston.
+Finally, Curry College, offers a four-year program in design, and the school is located approximately seven miles from the downtown area.